Loading…

 A practical AI guide for Australian small businesses with under 10 staff — what's realistic, what's overkill, and where to start.

 Small businesses under 10 staff sit in the most interesting AI sweet spot in Australia right now.
-You're big enough that AI can save a meaningful amount of time across the team.
-You're small enough that you can adopt new tools in a week instead of a quarter.
-And you're nimble enough to outflank larger competitors who are still stuck in change-management meetings about whether to allow ChatGPT.
+You're big enough that AI can save meaningful hours across the team, and small enough to adopt a new tool in a week instead of a quarter — while larger competitors are still stuck in change-management meetings about whether to allow ChatGPT.

 A small business with 5–9 staff has a genuine but bounded AI opportunity.
 You're not going to deploy a custom enterprise AI platform.
 You're also not stuck with consumer tools and a prayer.
 The realistic target: shave 6–12 hours per week off admin and routine work across the team using off-the-shelf tools, freeing your best people to do the work clients actually pay for.